jonbrennecke/matlab-utils/XL.md

 The XL class object has both static and dynamic methods. *Static* methods are bound to the class at compile time, whereas *dynamic* methods are bound to an object (instance of the class) at runtime.
 Thus, static methods can be called without instantiating the class.

-Documentation for the VBA Object Model Reference can be found on the [Microsoft Developer Network](http://msdn.microsoft.com/en-us/library/bb149081.aspx).
+Most of the methods are convenience methods for Visual Basic (VBA) functions.
+Documentation for the VBA Object Model Reference for Excel can be found on the [Microsoft Developer Network](http://msdn.microsoft.com/en-us/library/bb149081.aspx).

 ###Properties: